Travel Guide: 3 weeks in Malaysia

 4-6 days in Langkawi

-Our final stop of our 3 week Malaysia round trip brought us to the island of Langkawi, which is located in the very North West of Malaysia.
+Our final stop of our first 3 week Malaysia round trip brought us to the island of Langkawi, which is located in the very North West of Malaysia.
 The island is directly facing Thailand (you sometimes feel like you could swim over) and offers one of the best beaches we have ever been to.
-Now we have to admit, we didn’t explore a lot of Langkawi, because we stayed at the most iconic hotel here–”The Datai”.
+Now we have to admit, we didn’t explore a lot of Langkawi, because we stayed at the most iconic hotel here–”The Datai Langkawi”.

 Visit Langkawi for an island paradise with pristine beaches and tropical rainforests, bird watching, sailing, kayaking, snorkelling and much more.